-This water just murmurs a day at the spa, doesn’t it?
+This water just screams a day at the spa, doesn’t it?
 Or a poolside play date?
-Canteloupe and cucumber water is perfect for most anything and it really couldn’t be any easier to make.
+Cantaloupe and cucumber water is perfect for most anything and it really couldn’t be any easier to make.

 All you need is water (obviously), cantaloupe, and cucumbers.
 It’s ready to drink immediately after making but the flavors intensify over time.